chris-jan-trapp/tachyconnect/README.md

 You also get a set of dicts that map the return codes to their names and a more verbose message.
 For commands you get a dict that maps command names to the numerical codes.

+A geoCOM reply consist of two sections: header and a results section, which are separated by a colon.
+The first entry in the results usually is a return code that describes the overall success of the command.
+The header also contains a return code, which describes the success of the transaction.
+Both parts can have seemingly conflicting reply codes at the same time.
+A typical example is the `TMC_GetCoordinate` command that even after being successfully transmitted may inform you that it requires a fresh distance measurement `1285: "Warning: only angle measurement valid"`.

+Note that the command and return codes are integers.
+When handling actual replies, they come as strings, so remember to cast them to integers.

 ### Abstraction